 Bureau of Land Management, California.

-The Merced River Campgrounds have no reservation system in place.
-The campsites are on a first-come-first-serve basis only.
 Remember your OUTDOOR ETHICS when enjoying your public lands.

 Visitors will have plenty to do in the Merced River RMA during every season.
 Springtime comes early to the Merced River Canyon and by March the wildflower season is well on its way lasting into May.
 Easy access, un-damned flows, and excellent whitewater boating attract rafters and kayakers during the spring runoff (April through July).
 Commercial rafting trips are available from BLM permitted outfitters.